Attraction of the Week: The Smithsonian National Portrait Gallery

 Here is a brief overview of the diversity of paintings, sculptures, and artifacts you will see in the American Origins exhibit.

 A gorgeous Steinway piano, circa 1903, the 100,000th Steinway produced.
 This was the main White House piano until 1937.
 It was donated to the White House during Roosevelt’s term.
 When a new piano arrived, this gold lined beauty was donated to the Smithsonian.
+As a (sub par) piano player, I can say that I’ve never seen a more beautiful instrument.

-The Portrait Gallery is the first major museum to feature an exhibit on daguerreotypes, the earliest practical form of photography.
+On an interesting side note, this museum is the first major museum to feature an exhibit on daguerreotypes, the earliest practical form of photography.

 Bravo!